V5NEXT/ScrappingWebPages/README.md

 https://api.nytimes.com/svc/archive/v1/2019/1.json?api-key=yourkey

 You can also sort the news issues by year.
-The Archieve feature of NYT gives us the access of news form 1851.